simonheselschwerdt/bgws_analysis/README.md

 - [License](#license)

 ## Description
-This repository contains code to reproduce the findings of the work in preliminary manuscript 'Large impact of extreme precipitation on projected blue-green water shares' (by Simon P. Heselschwerdt*, Yannis Markonis, Anna M. Ukkola, Thorsten Wagener, Lan Wang-Erlandsson, Yuting Yang, and Peter Greve), and this README describes the code and data for reproducibility.
+This repository contains code to reproduce the findings of the work in preliminary manuscript 'Large impact of extreme precipitation on projected blue-green water partitioning' (by Simon P. Heselschwerdt*, Yannis Markonis, Anna M. Ukkola, Thorsten Wagener, Lan Wang-Erlandsson, Yuting Yang, and Peter Greve), and this README describes the code and data for reproducibility.

 ### **Notebook-Centric Workflow**
 The project uses Jupyter notebooks for all major tasks, including data ingestion, preprocessing, analysis, and visualization.
 The `src` directory stores reusable functions and utilities to support the notebooks, ensuring modular and clean code.